The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 -rwxr-xr-x 1 root root 23360 2007-10-31 11:52 /bin/cat

-In addition, some commands such as cp will change the owner and group of the target file, making it owned by the operator.
-The purpose is to hope that the copied file can be fully controlled.
+Additionally, some commands like cp change the owner and group of the destination file to that of the operator.
+The purpose of this is to allow the copied file to be fully controlled.

-$ ls -l /bin/cat ~/cat ←list these 2 files for comparison
+$ ls -l /bin/cat ~/cat ←List these two files for comparison

 -rwxr-xr-x 1 root root 23360 2007-10-31 11:52 /bin/cat

-Then how to keep the original taste of the copied files?
-For example, when backing up the system files, you can't even change the original owner and permissions.
-If you want to restore the system, the world will be in chaos.
-Use the cp -a or cp -p option to keep the owner and permissions of the original file.
+So how do you keep the copied file exactly as it was?
+For example, when backing up system files, you can't just change the original owner and permissions, otherwise, restoring the system could lead to chaos.
+Using the cp -a or cp -p options will preserve the original file's owner and permissions.

 ^ back on top ^

-w Add, delete or rename files in the directory (for example, you can operate rm , cp , or mv on the files in the directory, etc.)
+w Add, delete, or rename files within the directory (e.g., rm , cp , or mv can be used on files within the directory).

-x Enter the directory or execute the program in the directory (for example, cd can enter the directory)
+x Enter the directory or execute programs within the directory (e.g., cd can enter the directory).

-$ ls -l /home ←List all home directory permissions in "/home"
+$ ls -l /home ←List permissions for all home directories within `/home`

 drwx------ 28 aaa aaa 4096 4096 2-11-10-11 15:41 aaa